-- The Amitabha Sutra (阿弥陀经) teaches that ‘不可以少善根福德因缘得生彼国’ – which means that ‘One cannot lack good roots (善根), merits (福德) [blessings], with [appropriate] cause and conditions [causal connections] (因缘) to be born in that land [Amituofo’s Pure Land].’
+The Amitabha Sutra (阿弥陀经) teaches that ‘不可以少善根福德因缘得生彼国’ – which means that ‘One cannot be lacking in good roots (善根) and blessed virtues (福德) as cause and conditions (因缘) to be born in that land [Amituofo’s Pure Land].’
 Similarly, one who lacks these factors face obstacles in practising mindfulness of Amituofo.
 The fact that one can practise properly means one has met the above criteria, though the quality of one’s practice depends on one’s diligence.
 The practice of mindfulness of Amituofo’s name itself increases good roots and blessed virtues too.

-- Though we might personally think that Amituofo’s name is easy to chant, it is not easy to encourage everyone to chant Amituofo’s name even just once.
+Though we might personally think that Amituofo’s name is easy to chant, it is not easy to encourage everyone to chant Amituofo’s name even just once.
 Some, upon hearing his name, are joyous, while some might be indifferent or even feel aversion.
-These different responses are due to differences in good roots (善根) and merits (福德).
-If one lacks them, even if a great master (e.g. Master Yinguang, who was a manifestation of Mahastamaprapta Bodhisattva: 大势至菩萨) with compassionate skilful means and causal conditions (因缘) to meet someone might be unable to successfully urge one to chant Amituofo – especially when one is egoistic, stubborn or dull.
+These different responses are due to differences in good roots (善根) and blessed virtues (福德).
+If one lacks them, even if a great master (e.g. Master Yinguang, who was a manifestation of Mahastamaprapta Bodhisattva: 大势至菩萨) with compassionate skilful means might be unable to successfully urge one to chant Amituofo – especially when one is also egoistic, stubborn or dull.

-- Master Ouyi (藕益大师: the 9th Patriarch of the Chinese Pure Land tradition: 1898-1655) taught this – ‘Only if you have faith (信) and vows (愿) and recite the Buddha-name will each and every repetition of the Buddha-name be amply supplied with good roots (善根) and merits (福德).
-Even if you invoke the Buddha-name in a scattered state of mind, the merits and good roots are still incalculable – how much the more so when you invoke the Buddha name singlemindedly without confusion (一心不乱).’
-This means that though we need good roots and merits to want to be mindful of Amituofo (念佛), mindfulness of Amituofo (念佛) itself is also a means to accumulate good roots and merits.
+Master Ouyi (澫益大师: the 9th Patriarch of the Chinese Pure Land tradition: 1898-1655) taught this – ‘Only if you have faith (信) and vows (愿) and recite the Buddha’s name will each and every repetition of the Buddha’s name be amply supplied with good roots (善根) and blessed virtues (福德).
+Even if you invoke the Buddha’s name in a scattered state of mind, the blessd virtues and good roots are still incalculable – how much more so when you invoke the Buddha’s name wholeheartedly without being scattered (一心不乱).’
+This means that though we need good roots and blessed virtues to want to be mindful of Amituofo (念佛), mindfulness of Amituofo (念佛) itself is also a means to accumulate good roots and blessed virtues.

-- As the teen lacked good roots (善根), he was resistant to chanting Amituofo’s name.
-He also lacked blessings (福德), which is why he was poor.
-However, he had the causal conditions (因缘) to meet a great teacher to introduce him to Amituofo.
+As the teen lacked good roots (善根), he was resistant to chanting Amituofo’s name.
+He also lacked blessed virtues (福德), which is why he was poor.
+However, he had the cause and conditions (因缘) to meet a great teacher to introduce him to Amituofo.
 However, the teen lacked the wisdom to ask for the Dharma, and begged only for money.
-Though he asked Master Yinguang to ‘do good’ by giving him money, the Master offered him both money and something greater – opportunities to deepen his good roots (善根) and increase his merits (福德).
-Sadly, he missed these opportunities and chose to suffer due to his craving instead.
+Though he asked Master Yinguang to ‘do good’ by giving him money, the Master offered him both money and something greater – opportunities to deepen his good roots (善根) and increase his blessed virtues (福德).
+Sadly, he missed these opportunities and chose to suffer due to his craving and delusion instead.
 Even when the treasure of the Dharma was presented before him by a great teacher, he failed to appreciate it.
 This was so as he was overly materially-inclined; and not at all spiritually inclined, seeing worth in terms of money only.
 His attachment and probable miserliness over money might be the karmic causes of his present poverty.
 Even when lured by relatively a lot of money, he could not bridge the chasm between materialism and spirituality.
-It is not that the teen did not have any good roots at all, but that he didn’t have enough then.
+It is not that the teen did not have any good roots at all, but that he did not have enough then.

-- Every time the Buddha’s name was chanted by Master Shaokang, a shimmering golden image of Amituofo would float out of his mouth.
+Every time the Buddha’s name was chanted by Master Shaokang, a shimmering golden image of Amituofo would float out of his mouth.
 With ten chants came ten Amituofo images, resembling an uninterrupted string of mala (prayer beads).
 Thus, he became known as ‘The Later Shaodao (后善导)’, as Master Shandao (善导大师: the 2nd Patriarch of the Chinese Pure Land tradition: 613-681, who is regarded as a manifestation of Amituofo) manifested similar miracles, of projecting golden light from his mouth when chanting Amituofo’s name, to inspire the masses on the practice of Buddha mindfulness.